 top of page

-How to Teach an Awesome Pregnancy Yoga Class
+7 Ways to Create an Engaging and Effective Pregnancy Yoga Class

 I spent many years dreaming of becoming a yoga teacher, but it was not until my first birth experience, when in those moments of surges, strain and disbelief yoga unfolded itself to me in a way that allowed me to move through the process with a sense of deep knowing and ultimately surrender.
 That one day was not just about a baby being born and the beginning of a new family, it was the day I became a mother, born into myself, a new way of being - and life as I knew it would never quite be the same!